past-networks/roman_ECI/README.md

 2. Geographic units data to compute economic complexity
 - countries: download from https://public.opendatasoft.com/api/explore/v2.1/catalog/datasets/world-administrative-boundaries/exports/shp
-- provinces: shapefile created by Adam Pažout
+- provinces: shapefile created by Adam Pažout on the basis of [TBD]

 ## Scripts
 [_Describe what individual scripts do, provide links to them, and order them in a sequence they should run.
 Point to any issues or specific settings people should be aware of._]